Cornus (Shan Zhu Yu)

 Caution: The red berries are not toxic when ingested, but some people can experience skin rashes after contact with the tree.

-History/Folklore: Cornus berries (or fruit) have a long history of being used in Oriental medicine as a tonic and astringent herb.
+History/Folklore: Cornus berries (or fruit) have a long history of being used in Traditional Chinese Medicine as a tonic and astringent herb.
 While described as an astringent herb, it is most often used in formulas that tonify.
 It is especially identified with tonifying kidney system functions including impotence, irregular menses, spontaneous sweating, low back and knee pain, dizziness, and even the effects of shock and trauma.
 Cornus fruit can also act as a urinary antiseptic.

 When using the Western species, Cornus florida, it is the bark of the branches and roots that are most commonly used and the root bark is considered the strongest and most effective for making medicines.
 Like Cornus officinalis, this species is also a tonic and astringent herb.